md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 The architecture builds upon international best practices in AI governance, digital government, knowledge management, and public-sector innovation while remaining aligned with Bangladesh’s digital transformation agenda, Smart Bangladesh Vision 2041, AI readiness initiatives, and emerging AI ecosystem development efforts [17, 20, 21, 29, 30, 35, 36, 80].

-## Chapter 7: Policy Intelligence Dashboard
+# Chapter 7: Policy Intelligence Dashboard

-### Introduction
+## Introduction

 One of the core concepts proposed within the Bangladesh AI Policy & Innovation Lab (BAPIL) framework is the Policy Intelligence Dashboard.
-The dashboard is envisioned as an integrated analytical platform that enables researchers, policymakers, and stakeholders to access relevant information, monitor trends, explore policy insights, and support evidence-based decision-making.
+The dashboard is envisioned as an integrated analytical platform that enables researchers, policymakers, and stakeholders to access relevant information, monitor trends, explore policy insights, and support evidence-based decision-making [10,17,21,24,25].

 The dashboard is not intended to make policy decisions automatically.
-Instead, it serves as a decision-support and knowledge-discovery environment that helps users understand complex policy issues through data visualization, analytics, and AI-assisted insights.
+Instead, it serves as a decision-support and knowledge-discovery environment that helps users understand complex policy issues through data visualization, analytics, and AI-assisted insights [1,4,10,17].

-### Purpose of the Dashboard
+## Purpose of the Dashboard

-Modern governance requires timely access to information from diverse sources, including economic indicators, public feedback, policy documents, research publications, and administrative data.
+Modern governance requires timely access to information from diverse sources, including economic indicators, public feedback, policy documents, research publications, and administrative data [17,18,20,21].

 The Policy Intelligence Dashboard aims to: